vuejs/v2.vuejs.org/src/guide/Join.md

 - The Main Components of Vue
   - [Vue](https://github.com/vuejs/vue) - The core repository.
-  - [Vuex](https://github.com/vuejs/vuex) - A Flux-inspired Application Architecture for VueJS.
+  - [Vuex](https://github.com/vuejs/vuex) - A Flux-inspired Application Architecture for Vue.js.
-  - [Vue-router](https://github.com/vuejs/vue-router) - A routing system for SPAs with VueJS.
+  - [Vue-router](https://github.com/vuejs/vue-router) - A routing system for SPAs with Vue.js.
   - [Vue-resource](https://github.com/vuejs/vue-resource) - A plugin, which provides services for making web requests and to handle responses using XMLHttpRequests or JSONP.